pyvista/pyvista-tutorial/README.md

 4. Mesh Creation - Exercise to build and plot meshes in PyVista.
 (10 min for talk, 5 min for exercise)

-6. Charts API - Exercise to use the Charts API to plot your data in PyVista.
+6. Mesh animation - Show how to animate meshes using the PyVista API.
 (10 min for talk, 5 min for exercise)

 7. Unique uses of PyVista -  About some unique applications of PyVista.
 (10 min for talk, 5 min for exercise)